 Covenant Children’s Home exists to provide children a home where a Christ-centered environment promotes hope, healing, and a brighter future in the lives of children who need the care and support of a loving community.

 Covenant is a faith-based nonprofit children’s home supported by churches, businesses, foundations and individuals by taking action to address the needs of abused, abandoned, and orphaned children.

-Our vision is to break the generational cycle of abuse, neglect and failure, and to nurture purposeful living in children who have experienced the tragic impact of broken families and shattered lives, by providing a safe refuge for children who need a place to call home.
+Our vision is to break the generational cycle of abuse, neglect and failure; and to nurture purposeful living in by providing a safe refuge for children who are in need of a place to call home.

 The core values of the Covenant Children’s Home reflect our commitment to maintaining a faith-based ministry to the needs of abused and neglected children.
 These core values are to serve as guiding principles in the planning and management of all our operations as well as being essential tools in the evaluation process of our children’s ministry.

 I have been blessed to be able to watch about twenty children spend a season of their lives at Covenant Children’s Home (CCH).
 Thus far, the one who has touched me the most was a nine-year-old girl I will call Hope.
 Hope had been badly abused, and though she was nine years of age, she had never been allowed to go to school.
 Her Mother claimed that she was home schooling her, but never really took the time to teach her anything.
 When young Hope arrived at CCH, she would hide at every opportunity.
 She had learned that when adults saw her, bad things happened, so she hid.
 Within a few days, she found out that at CCH she was both safe and loved.
 She was subsequently enrolled in school and CCH found a tutor to enable her to catch up with her peers.